 When you download WPML, note that it isn’t going to change your own content.
 It’s simply going to translate the text in WordPress itself.
 This means that someone in Country A can read your website in their native language while someone in Country B can do the same thing, despite the two being different.

-For the most part, WPML translations are loaded pretty fast, so your website’s performance isn’t going to suffer by using it.
+For the most part, WPML translations are loaded pretty fast, so when you create your Multilingual WordPress site, the performance isn’t going to suffer.
 If you’re going to run a site in a language other than English, then this is still a good option.
 Why?
 Because you can still write in your native language while having it translated to the foreign language of your choice.

 Different website users on your site will be able to see their own languages in the WordPress admin.
 WPML will allow you to see the “administration language”, which is basically the language that’s displayed independently of what’s displayed on the site’s front-end (homepage) language.
 When most people think of a site’s language, they always imagine the “front-end language”, that is, what the visitors see.